 When you are ready to check, please have the appropriate tax return in hand.
 They will ask you some (or all) of the following questions:

 - Your Social Security Number (this will generally be the “taxpayers” social security number on the return – as opposed to the “spouses” social security number).

 - Total or Taxable Income – the jurisdiction will - in most instances, tell you which line number to reference on your return for this number.

 With this information, you can find out “where my refund is” by going to the links below:

 - Because of the government shutdown, the IRS has announced that they will begin processing tax returns on January 28th.
 However, they have announced that taxpayers should expect a three (3) week wait for refunds from returns that are electronically filed and a six (6) week wait for returns filed via mail.

 - The State of New Jersey has already announced that they will not be processing refunds until March 1st.
 This will back up everybody’s refunds.

 Not All CPA’s are Alike.
 Most CPA firms concentrate on preparing a tax return for you.
-Very little thought goes into how else can they help you.
+Very little thought goes into how else they can help you.
 What are your needs.
-See how the other side lives – we invite you to find out what “Not All CPA’s are Alike” really means and what difference it can make in your business.
-Call us at (973) 276-0833 and change the course of your business.
+See how the other side lives – we invite you to find out what “Not All CPA’s are Alike” really means and what a difference it can make in your business.
+Call us at (973) 276-0833 and see how a truly progressive CPA firm operates.